ahmadfsbd/gcp-tf/TERRAFORM_CLOUD.md

 1. Go to your org `ahmadfsbd`.
 2. Click **New Workspace** → choose **CLI-driven workflow**.
 3. Create workspaces using the naming pattern `gcp-tf-<env>`.
+4. In the workspace settings, set **Execution Mode** to **Local**.

+This means Terraform state stays in Terraform Cloud, but `plan` and `apply` run on your machine instead of in Terraform Cloud workers.

 > **CLI-driven** means you still run Terraform locally — HCP just stores the state.